 In buildings, apartments or condominiums, it’s best to alert the property manager.
 A coordinated bed bug control effort using a pest control company is generally needed in such situations.
 Bed bugs readily move from apartment to apartment, with many people unaware that they have a problem.
-If one apartment is infested, adjoining units should be assumed to be infested unless shown otherwise through inspection or monitoring by a bed bug K9.
+If one apartment is infested, adjoining units should be assumed to be infested unless shown otherwise through inspection .
 Simply asking tenants whether they have bed bugs is not enough.
 In one recent study only half of residents in a large apartment with bed bugs knew or admitted to bed bug problem.

 Pesticides alone are not the answer to bed bugs.
 Most of the commonly used pesticides today, including professional products and consumer products advertised for control of bed bugs, are at best moderately effective at controlling these pests.
 Pesticides must be used with care for safety and with attention to proper application to work well.
 Aerosol “bug bombs” or “fumigators” are also mostly ineffective in eliminating bed bugs.
 Aerosol insecticides mainly kill insects that are exposed, and out of their hiding places, not those hidden behind baseboards, in cracks and crevices of the bed, under carpet edging and in walls.

 Steps for preparation to bed bug control service

 Bedrooms are the principal locations for bed bugs; however, any room where people sleep or rest in the home may provide harborage for bed bugs.
 Living rooms with sofas and sofa beds are the next most common sites for bed bugs.
 Typically an infestation starts in one room and spreads slowly to other places where people sleep.
 Finding and treat for bed bugs the easier it will be to get rid of them.
 Wait too long and bed bugs may be found throughout the home or business office building.